-The City shall provide the Association with a list of new Association hires including name, date of hire, classification and work location within one week of start date.
+The City shall provide the Association with a list of new Association hires including name, date of hire, classification and work location within one week of start datedepartment every pay period.

 The Association may prepare a new employee information packet which shall be given by the City to employees during the Department of Human Resources orientation of new employees.